 Choosing the Right Program

 It is extremely important that you attend an accredited program.
 (The only recognized accrediting agency for PTA education is CAPTE.)
-You will be able to sit for the licensure exam only if you have graduated from a CAPTE-accredited program; without a license you will be unable to work in all states except Colorado and Hawaii.
+You will be able to sit for the licensure exam only if you have graduated from a CAPTE-accredited program.
+Licensure or certification is required in all 50 states, the District of Columbia, Puerto Rico, and the US Virgin Islands.
 Check APTA's Accredited PT & PTA Programs Directory for a list and descriptions of PTA education programs.
 Some programs offer part of their curriculum online.
 To access the list of programs that have a large online component, search the database using key code A5.
 A visit to one or more programs is also a valuable means for selecting the programs that best meet your educational goals and personal needs.
 You should consider a variety of factors when researching PTA education programs, including:

 - Program structure and curriculum

 - Types of clinical education and training opportunities

 - Faculty composition and cohesiveness (years working together)

 - Campus setting (eg, rural, urban, suburban)